marcgg/marcgg.github.com/manager-readme.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/manager-readme/focus.jpg" alt="Finding the right spot" style="padding: 5px; width: 80%"/></div>

-We'll never have a perfect overlap, so there are tradeoffs to be made.
-To caricature, the easy and first tradeoff to agree on is that the company should pay the employee (it would have been easier to pay nothing), and the employee should work on projects helping the company (it would have been easier to stay at home and chill).
+We'll never have a perfect overlap, so there are tradeoffs to be made, but it's good to try to achieve as good as a match as possible.

 To get to a good spot I need to have a good understanding of both parties and figure out the best solution to move forward, and then translate this into actions.
-The actual things to do are massively depending on the context, so my day to day varies a lot.
+The actual things to do are obviously depending on the context, so my day to day varies a lot.
 I might work on budgets, review pull requests, prepare performance reviews, meet job candidates, write some code to fix a flaky test...

 If I do my job correctly, it will lead to great people wanting to join and stay while delivering value for the company, ultimately helping everyone succeed.